nniiicc/phylomemetics/README.md

 =============

-scripts for scraping gcmd and making trees
+scripts for scraping gcmd and making trees full work described in:
+Thomer, A. & Weber, N. (accepted).
+The Phylogeny of a Dataset.
+Paper to be presented at Annual Meetin of the American Society for Information Science and Technology, 2014.
+Seattle, WA.

 - most of these scripts are disappointingly a) simple, b) not related to phylogenetics, and c) and saddest of all, probably not necessary had I spent the time to figure out the GCMD API, or at the very least, thought to download the files in ISO 19115.
 As it is I had to do a ton of text fussing and formatting after the fact.
 Workflow as best I remember it (with screwy workarounds to get Beautiful Soup to work: